ByDr. Brennan Commerford, D.C.·Last reviewed: May 2026

 Forms of Hyaluronic Acid Compared

-Hyaluronic Acid Preferred (T1 Preferred) has a bioavailability rating of good (S2).
+Hyaluronic Acid Preferred (Preferred Form) has a bioavailability rating of good (S2).
 Typical dose range: not yet documented in our database.

 What the Research Shows